 Yet in all cases, the state did not request any more payment in kind or in services.
 The latter were replaced by hired labourers that were then paid with the transformed tax payment for the former labour service.
 At the same time, the field tax was also commuted into monetary payment, likewise the so-called tribute grain (caoliang 漕糧, bailiang 白糧) destined for transport to the capital, grain and other produce for local use (cunliu 存留, tugong 土貢) and "miscellaneous taxes" (zashui 雜税).
 It was only in several districts of the breadbasket of China, the lower Yangtze region, where the field tax continued to be levied in kind, as source for the tribute grain.
 The organization of the levy was also taken out of the hands of the "grain masters" (liangzhang 糧長) and village heads (lizhang 里長, see lijia system 里甲) and directly carried out by the district government.

-In the early eighteenth century, the new system was replaced by a fusion of the poll tax with the field tax (see tanding rumu 攤丁入畝), which made government control over the tax revenue even more easy.
+In the early eighteenth century, the new system was replaced by a fusion of the poll tax with the field tax (see tanding rumu 攤丁入畝), which made government control over the tax revenue even more effective.